inugav/TerraformProj_AWS/README.md

 ## My-IaC-Proj-Terraform
 Purpose:
 -------
-Terraform Project - For creating AWS environment, with parameters for DEV/UAT/PRD
+Terraform Project - For creating AWS environment, with parameters for
+  - DEV/UAT/PRD
+  - No of Instances
+  - Type of Instance
+  - Zone / Region
+  - No of zones for implementation

 Details:
 --------
-  1. Network Setup : First module that needs to be run.
+  - Network Setup : First module that needs to be run.
 Sets up the required AWS environment.
 Executed through Jenkins Pipeline
     - VPC
     - Internet Gateway
     - Public & Private subnets
     - Routing Table & its associations
     - DNS Zones
-  2. AppInfra Setup : Sets up the required instances and other application infrastructure.
+  - AppInfra Setup : Sets up the required instances and other application infrastructure.
 Executed through Jenkins Pipeline.
      - Web Servers:
        - ELB
        - Auto Scale